Do I have to be an aromatherapist to join AIA?

 All you need is a few minutes to fill our the AIA membership application and a credit card or check for your membership dues.
-A new member packet will be mailed to you within 10-14 days.
+A new member packet will be emailed to you within 10-14 days.
 Join Now!

 How can my organization join AIA?

 A Business membership is available for businesses directly associated with aromatherapy and has demonstrated support of the goals and objectives of the AIA.
 The business is represented by one officer or other designated individual of the company, organization, institution, university, or clinic.
 Business memberships are available for one person.